 Read our series on the difficulties facing specific industry sectors and the effects Brexit may have.

-With Britain due to leave the EU on Friday 29 March, 2019, Theresa May’s government still remains unable to reach a Brexit deal.
-Much of the debate is centred around the Irish backstop, as well as what a future trade agreement will look like.
-As negotiations continue, we’ll keep you up-to-date on how ongoing uncertainty could affect the financial markets.
+The ongoing uncertainty could continue to affect the financial markets.
 Find out how Brexit could impact different sectors (such as retail, banks and the general economy), which markets to watch, and what the consequences of a deal or no-deal Brexit could be.
 Plan your trading strategy with the help of our timeline, which outlines the key Brexit dates and news.

 See what position other traders are taking on the instruments reacting to Brexit events, as they happen.
 Our client sentiment shows other traders’ positions close to real time.*

 Log in to trade on the UK 100, sterling, euro and more.

 Take a view on UK and European financial markets.

 Find out what our global analysts had to say when they were asked for their thoughts on Brexit.

 See our analysts' views on the latest Brexit-related news, their predictions for the UK and EU economies, and which markets they think will be affected.